linkwarden/linkwarden/apps/extension/README.md

 To load the extension into a browser yourself, `yarn dev` runs only the watching build and keeps `dist/` up to date.

+### The manifest

+`manifest.config.ts` is the only manifest source.
+It describes one shared manifest plus the few keys that differ per target, and a vite plugin writes the result to `manifest.json` in the build output.
+There are two targets: `default` for the Chrome and Firefox build in `dist/`, and `safari` for `dist-safari/`, selected by the `EXT_TARGET` environment variable that `yarn build:safari` sets.

+Version bumps and permission changes go in that one file.
+Anything Safari cannot do (the bookmarks permission, the service worker, the omnibox keyword) is a flag on the target rather than a second copy of the manifest.

 ## Safari